jrcichra/nomad-cluster/README.md

 # nomad-cluster

-A complete, highly-available `nomad` cluster configuration.
-Resilient to node failure.
-Uses GitOps pattern.
+A highly-available `nomad` cluster configuration.
+Unplug a node and everything still works.
+Uses GitOps.

-Currently used in a 3 node Raspberry Pi cluster, where all systems are both `servers` and `clients` for `nomad` and `consul`.
+Currently used in a 3 node Raspberry Pi cluster, where all systems are both `servers` and `clients`.
 All images are built for `amd64` and `arm64`.

 # Prerequisites

-- 3 systems to run `nomad` and `nomad` workloads
+- 3 systems to run `nomad`
-- 1 system with `ansible`
+- 1 system for `ansible`

 # Tools